FindingBits/ApolloScraper/README.md

 ## Works with web-based trading sites
 I wanted a car but I got tired of searching listings, so I made my own bot to search for me the initial page.
+As I'm from Portugal, I'll be searching on OLX and CustoJusto.

 ## My Search Options
 * Volkswagen, Audi, Skoda and Seat